ibm-messaging/mq-mqi-nodejs/README.md

 point at those instead by default.
 If you want to select a CSU level (very similar to a fixpack, but with a more limited scope) then the same environment variable can be used.

+### Setting environment variables for the installation process

+The MQIJS_* environment variables used during  `npm install` can also be set in an *.npmrc* file.
+These are more commonly written in lowercase, so `export MQIJS_VRM=9.3.4` would become `mqijs_vrm=9.3.4` in the NPM configuration file.
+But the package does attempt to reference a variety of case options.
+The real environment variable takes precedence over the *.npmrc* setting.

 ### Downloading behind a proxy

 Downloading the Redistributable C Client libraries behind a proxy is supported.
 Use the environment variables